samonzeweb/godb/README.md

-# godb - a simple Go ORM
+# godb - a Go query builder and struct mapper

 [![Build Status](https://travis-ci.org/samonzeweb/godb.svg?branch=master)](https://travis-ci.org/samonzeweb/godb) [![GoDoc](https://godoc.org/github.com/samonzeweb/godb?status.svg)](https://godoc.org/github.com/samonzeweb/godb)

-godb is a simple Go ORM.
-It contains a simple SQL query builder and manages mapping between SQL and structs.
+godb is a simple Go query builder and struct mapper, not a full-featured ORM. godb does not manage relationships.

 Initially godb was a learning project.
 The purpose was to improve my Go skills by doing real and usable stuff.
 But it could be useful for somebody else.